AtLongLastAnalytics/AtLongLastAnalytics/README.md

 </div>

 This page is managed by our founder Robert Long and he'd love to hear from you.
-If you would like to talk to him directly or find additional content from our team, contact Rob on his LinkedIn:
+If you would like to message him directly or read his other content, contact Rob on his LinkedIn:

 <div align="center">